saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/createSalesOrderShipment.md

 The `OrderItemShipGroup` acts as a bridge between the `OrderHeader` (the overall order) and the `Shipment` (the physical fulfillment of part or all of the order).
 It provides essential details about how a specific group of items within an order should be shipped, which directly informs the creation and management of the corresponding `Shipment`.

-Let's outline the design for a service that creates `Shipment`, `ShipmentItem`, and `OrderShipment` records based on a list of `OrderItem`s belonging to the same `OrderItemShipGroup`.
+Let's outline the design for a service that creates `Shipment`, `ShipmentItem`, `ShipmentRouteSegment` and `OrderShipment` records based on a list of `OrderItem`s belonging to the same `OrderItemShipGroup`.

 ### **Service Name**